 Non-compliance with the accessibility regulations

 The third-party supplier has been notified of all the following non-compliances and assured the University that they are prioritising fixes.
-The University will seek to have all issues resolved by the end of 2024.
+The University will seek to have all issues resolved by mid 2025.

 Disproportionate burden